QProcess.start() is deprecated, what are the alternatives?

-A reader wrote in with an interesting problem when trying to launch an external script using QProcess.
+A reader wrote in with an interesting problem when trying to launch an external script using QProcess in PyQt5/PySide2.

 When trying to launch another script in a sub-process I got the error: QProcess.start(const QString & command, QFlags<QIODevice::OpenModeFlag> mode) is deprecated.
 Having checked the documentation it mentioned .start() was obsolete but did not suggest replacement.
 Do you have any suggestions.

-The confusion here comes from the .start() method being overloaded -- it can be called with different signatures (collections of arguments).
-The .start() method itself is not removed or deprecated, just the signature where .start() is called with a string containing the program and arguments together.
+The confusion here comes from the .start() method being overloaded — it can be called with different signatures (collections of arguments).
+The .start() method itself is not removed or deprecated, just the specific signature where .start() is called with a single string containing the program and arguments together.

 Deprecated members for QProcess List of deprecated methods for QProcess: note that only this signature for .start is deprecated

-In the new API you need to instead set the program and arguments separately, with the latter passed as a list of strings -- one item per argument.
-This is a nicer way to do this -- less prone to errors since it's explicit what each thing you're passing actually is.
+In the new API you need to set the program and arguments separately, with the latter passed as a list of strings — one item per argument.
+This approach is less prone to errors since it's explicit what each value you're passing actually represents.

 python